 Slideshow On The Process To Make The Statues

 The Home Coming Behind the Scene

 The Veteran in my mind is lost in his own revelry.
 His promises of “America the Beautiful” have been betrayed.
 He sacrificed his youth and in thanks only gained the aching hollowness left behind by lost brothers.
 He will go on because he has true grit.
 But he is shop worn.
-Yes he is angry but he swallows his anger or his daughter.
+Yes, he is angry but he swallows his anger or his daughter.
 His anger is suppressed and has been supplanted with the drive to bring his daughter into a better world if he can only find it.
 His gaze is lost staring into the fire as happens to people late at night at the end of a very very long day…. or after years of searching for “the promised land.”

 The interaction is between the old woman and the child.
 The child sees her first, because in spite of everything, her spirit remains alive…vital.
 The old woman is defeated.
 She may well have partial cataracts following decades absent of medical care.
 She has lost everything.
 She raised three children.
 One is now dead and two are blowing in the wind.
 Her husband just left one day and never returned.
 She is in the absolute darkness.
-She trudges from nowhere and is going to nowhere.
+Suffering chronic depression, she trudges from nowhere and is going to nowhere.
 When she first sees the flicker of the fire light in her upper peripheral vision, she is not sure of the shadowy figures behind it.

 The little girl sees her and sees the old woman as a possible companion…who may know the secretes that the future holds for her.
 They are reflections of one another’s past and future.
 The girl is desperate to strike a spark only struck between two gals… the little girl coaxes the old woman to the camp almost like a puppy.